Free Travel Scheme

 As part of the application process, you will need to be certified by your doctor as being medically unfit to drive for a period of at least 12 months.

-If you are a widow, widower or a surviving civil partner
+If you are a bereaved partner

 - One-Parent Family Payment